Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Analysis

 \subsection{HST photometry}

 The {\it HST} ACS/SCB imaging observations were obtain with a two-point dither and we combined these exposures using the default ``drizzle" \citep{Fruchter02} parameters of the {\it HST} ACS reduction pipeline.
 Cutouts of the images are shown in Fig.~\ref{fig:cutouts}.
 We measured the flux in the F125LP and F150LP images using a circular aperture of 0.1" (4.5 pixel).
 The aperture correction for this radius is 0.70 and 0.60~mag for F125LP and F150LP, respectively.
 This small radius was chosen to minimize any contribution of the host galaxy light.
-Seven source are detected with a signal-to-noise ratio of at least 6, independently in both the F125LP and F150LP images; only for TDE1 do we find a non-detection in both bands.
+Seven source are detected with a signal-to-noise ratio of at least 6, independently in both the F125LP and F150LP images; only for TDE1 do we find a nondetection in both bands.

 For six of the seven detections, a point source dominates the total FUV flux.
 (Fig.~\ref{fig:countshist}).
 Since the galaxies in our sample have an effective radius that is $\sim 10$ times larger than the angular resolution of the {\it HST} observations ($\approx 0.1$~kpc at $z=0.1$), we expect that these six central point sources are of non-stellar origin (i.e. late-time TDF emission).

-A large fraction of TDF hosts are classified as post-starburst galaxies \citep{Arcavi14,French16} and can be described by a two-component stellar population \citep{French17}.
-While the younger component will dominate the FUV flux and is often more concentrated than the old population \citep{Yang06}, we still expect to resolve its emission in our {\it HST} observations since the young population typically extends beyond 1~kpc \citep{Pracy12}.
-Also relevant is the result reported by \citet{Graur17}, who found that TDF host galaxies are more compact that average, which could explain why these galaxies produced more TDFs \citep{StonevanVelzen16, Stone18b}.
-However, this compactness was measured with SDSS observations that probe angular scales an order of magnitude larger than those of our {\it HST} observations.
+We quantify this statement using additional analysis presented in section~\ref{sec:fuv_compare}.

-In some cases additional observations allow us to directly reject the hypothesis that a compact population of young stars is the origin of the FUV points sources in our sample.
+In some cases, additional observations allow us to directly reject the hypothesis that a compact population of young stars is the origin of the FUV points sources in our sample.
 Below we discuss the evidence for non-stellar emission for each source separately:

 \begin{itemize} \item For PS1-10jh, the {\it HST} FUV flux in our nuclear aperture (0.1") is an order of magnitude larger than the upper limit on the FUV flux based on {\it GALEX} data obtained before the TDF.
 This confirms our late-time UV detections are transient.
 We also note that {\it HST} WFC3 observations in the F625W ($r$) band \citep{Gezari15} show no evidence for the strong central enhancement that would be needed to explain the post-flare nuclear FUV emission with a central population of young stars.